These are the only things you need to do to effectively market your home:

 - Listing agent hopes their client will get the impression something is being done to help justify their 6% commission.

 - Agent just does it because early in their career they were taught that’s what listing agents are supposed to do.

 - Gives lonely agents someone to talk to.

 The actual result of sellers calling buyers’ agents for feedback:

 - Occasionally satisfies the curiosity of the seller.

 - Most often just confuses the seller and yields no new information.

-- Agent doesn’t remember the property, so just says something nice.
+- Agent doesn’t remember the property, so they just say something nice.

-- Agent does PR and is complimentary about the property and avoids mentioning the negatives.
+- Agent does PR and is complimentary about the property and doesn’t say anything negative.